 Steve is a 65-year-old who lives alone in retirement.

 Not long after his wife’s death, he received an unexpected call about an investment opportunity.
-The cold-callers were very professional in their approach and seemed to have excellent knowledge of investment matters.
+The cold-callers sounded very professional and seemed to have excellent knowledge of investment matters.
 They answered all of Steve’s questions and their initial contact was followed up with calls from ‘senior advisors’.

 There are no shortcuts to wealth.
 If you receive unsolicited calls or emails, hang up or delete them immediately.

-As Steve’s superannuation funds weren’t doing so well, he decided to give this new investment opportunity a try.
+As Steve’s superannuation funds weren’t doing so well, he decided to explore this new investment opportunity.
 He did not think about discussing the investment opportunities with anyone else.

 Over the next 12 months, Steve made a number of transfers to the 'investment professionals', initially starting with $10 000.
 He was referred to a very professional looking website and set up a login account, which showed his money increasing in value as the market ‘went up’.
-Confident the system was working, he invested more money.
-Overall, Steve sent $200 000.
+Confident the system was working, he invested more money, to a total of $200 000.

 Always seek independent financial advice before making an investment.